 In November 2014, the Company entered into a cross currency swap agreement which qualified for hedge accounting as a cash flow hedge.
-The Company purchased a ten-year bond in the amount of €7 million with an annual foreign currency coupon of 1.93%.
+The Company purchased a ten-year bond in the amount of $\notin$ 7 million with an annual foreign currency coupon of 1.93%.
 The Company concurrently entered into a matching cross currency swap effectively converting the cash flows of the Euro denominated bond into U.S. denominated cash flows.
 The investment receives a fixed rate of 3.78% on the converted U.S. investment of \$9,038.
 Interest on the bond is paid annually.
-During the years ended December 31, 2023 and 2022, the Company had foreign currency swap losses of \$8 and \$161, respectively, recorded in AOCI.
-There were no amounts reclassified to income and no amounts deemed ineffective for the years ended December 31, 2023 or 2022.
-As of December 31, 2023, no amounts are expected to be reclassified to income within the next twelve months.
+During the years ended December 31, 2024 and 2023, the Company had foreign currency swap losses of \$1,326 and \$8, respectively, recorded in AOCI.
+The Company reclassified \$1,326 and \$0 to income for the years ended December 31, 2024 and 2023, respectively.
+The swap reached maturity and terminated in 2024.
+No amounts were deemed ineffective for the year ended December 31, 2023.